 Separation anxiety is a problem that all dog owners have experienced, but not all of them are aware what it is.
 A dog’s anxious behavior is very unpleasant at some point as it makes your dog uneasy when you leave.
-Tolerating this behavior and allowing it to develop will turn your dog into a menace in your home as it might resort to making a mess out of your household items or furniture, or it can become so noisy with its persistent barking that lasts for hours, especially when it is left alone.
+If you tolerate this behavior, you may turn your dog into a menace in your home as it might resort to destructive behavior.
+It may also become so noisy with constant barking that lasts for hours when it is left alone.

 The Sources of Dog Separation Anxiety

 By instinct, dogs are social animals.
 They belong to a pack and they have a strong attachment to their master.
 When a dog is left behind by its master, it has a tendency to get overly excited.
-It is important to note that most of the anxiety that dogs feel is caused by their attachment to specific actions that you take relative to your absence.
-Dogs don’t like to be left alone, there’s no question about it, but there’s no direct connection why they should be so disturbed when you leave.
+Most of the anxiety that dogs feel is caused by their attachment to specific actions that you take relative to your absence.
+Dogs don’t like to be left alone, there’s no question about it.
+But there’s no reason why they should be so distressed when you leave.

 Reducing Dog Separation Anxiety